The A-Team: On-screen violence

 The violence presented in The A-Team is highly sanitized.
-People do not bleed or (usually) bruise when hit (though they might develop a limp or require a sling), nor do the members of the A-Team kill people.
-The results of violence were only ever presented when it was required for the script.
-In almost every car crash there is a short take showing the occupants of the vehicle climbing out of the mangled or burning wreck, even in helicopter crashes.
+People do not have visible wounds and blood though they might have a limp and sling, nor does the A-Team kill people.
+The results of violence are only ever presented when required for the script.
+After almost every car crash, there is a brief shot showing the occupants of the vehicle climbing out of the mangled or burning wreck, even in helicopter crashes.
 However, more of these types of takes were dropped near the end of the fourth season.
-According to Stephen J. Cannell, co-creator of the show, this part of the show did become a running joke for the writing staff and they would at times test the limits of believability on purpose.
+According to co-creator Stephen J. Cannell, this part of the show became a running joke for the writing staff and they would at times test the limits of believability on purpose.

 The show has been described as cartoonish and likened to Tom and Jerry.
 Dean P. of the Courier-Mail described the violence in the show as "hypocritical" and that "the morality of giving the impression that a hail of bullets does no-one any harm is ignored.
 After all, Tom and Jerry survived all sorts of mayhem for years with no ill-effects."
 Television reviewer Ric Meyers joked that the A-Team used "antineutron bullets—they destroy property for miles around, but never harm a human being".
 According to certain estimates, an episode of The A-Team held up to 46 violent acts.
-Cannell responds: "They were determined to make a point, and we were too big a target to resist.
+Cannell responded: "They were determined to make a point, and we were too big a target to resist.
 Cartoon violence is a scapegoat issue."
 Originally, The A-Team's status as a hit show remained strong, but it ultimately lost out to more family-oriented shows such as The Cosby Show, Who's the Boss? and Growing Pains.
 John J. O'Connor of The New York Times wrote in a 1986 article that "...a substantial number of viewers, if the ratings in recent months are to be believed, are clearly fed up with mindless violence of the car-chasing, fist-slugging variety".